SignalK/specification/gitbook-docs/security.md

 ## Authentication

-Authentication for Signal K connections is based on a token carried in the message, or in a cookie for a HTTP request.
-The tokens can be of any type, but are typically JWT tokens.See https://jwt.io/
+Authentication for Signal K connections is based on a token carried in the message, or in a cookie or tokens carried in the HTTP
+`Authorization` header for a HTTP request.
+The tokens can be of any type.

 There are 3  authentication actions: